ianyepan/ianyepan.github.io/_posts/2021-05-20-moving-away-from-ohmyzsh.md

 source /usr/share/zsh/plugins/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh
 ```

-> Note: the exact directory to "source" depends on where you installed
+Note that the exact directory to "source" depends on where you
-> the syntax-highlighting package.
+installed the syntax-highlighting package.
+"Sourcing" is nothing
+complicated, it's simply taking the file you want to source and
+dumping it in your `.zshrc`.

+## Concluding words

+If you were an oh-my-zsh user and followed everything in this article,
+congratulations!
+Your shell should definitely feel more snappy and
+responsive, especially when launching a new instance.
+If you are a
+proud oh-my-zsh user who has brilliantly fast hardware or doesn't care
+about the extra second of load time &mdash; that's fine, too!

+That's all for today, cheers.